blablahole/Armchair-Quantum/README.md

 # Blurb
 That said, what does it take to simulate chemical molecules of actual armchairs with quantum computers?

 The only way to confront speculations is to do our own investigation.
-This project is not about being satisfied by simulating an armchair 3D model, but a mission to build up field knowledge about quantum computational chemistry from various disciplines.
+This project is not satisfied by simulation of an armchair 3D model, but it is a mission to build up field knowledge about quantum computational chemistry.

 We will start from learning quantum shifts in classical physics that impacts on computational science and chemistry.
-Then we will try to design quantum accelatrators (quantum computer designs from current technological progress) for our simulation.
-Then we will delve into computational chemistry to study many-atom systems.....  (many more sub-knowledge) .... then we can sit in an armchair, sink in a bit, and study again!
+Then we will try to design quantum accelatrators (quantum computer designs from current technological progress) for building quantum algorithms.
+Then we will delve into computational chemistry to study many-atom systems.....  (many more sub-knowledge) .... then we can wriggle in an armchair of where I procrasinate, sink in a bit, and start studying again.

 This is part of a one-year research project that looks into online education and infrastructure for quantum computational chemistry.
-The project consists of learning materials for citizen science education.
-The project tends to invite professional researchers and learners from non-technical backgrounds to give feedback regarding content validities and virtual collaborative feedback.
+It consists of learning materials for citizen science education.
+The project tends to invite professional researchers and learners from non-technical backgrounds to give feedback regarding content validities and virtual collaborations.

 # Tools
 1. Jupyter - a web-based notebook environment for interactive computing